 151 villages were randomly selected from two of the first-phase RSBY districts in Karnataka: Shimoga and Bangalore Rural.
 In the first stage of randomisation, some villages in our sample (112 out of 151) were randomly selected to be part of the treatment group, i.e. receive an agent, while the remaining form the control group.
-In each treatment village, our field staff arranged a meeting with the local Self-Help Groups (SHGs).
-All SHGs contacted were female-only.
-In the meeting, SHG members were given a brief introduction to RSBY and told that a local agent would be recruited to help spread awareness of the scheme in the village over a period of one year.
-They were told that the agents would be paid, but no further details on the payment were given at that time.
-In each case, an agent was nominated by the group and recruited on the same day, most often from the SHG itself; but in a small number of cases the selected agent was a non-member recommended by the
+In each treatment village, our field staff arranged a meeting with the

-$^{6}$ Here and later, we use the currency exchange rate as per 1 July 2010 according to www.oanda.com (46 rupees/USD).
+$^{8}\mathrm{Here}$ and later, we use the currency exchange rate as per 1 July 2010 according to www.oanda.com (46 rupees/USD).

-&lt;sup>7The annual premium is determined at the state (and sometimes district) level, and is currently in the range of 400-600 rupees (9-13 USD).
+$^{9}$ The annual premium is determined at the state (and sometimes district) level, and is currently in the range of 400-600 rupees (9-13 USD).
 In Karnataka, the annual premium in the first year of operation was 475 rupees.

-&lt;sup>8According to RSBY guidelines, smart cards should be issued at the time of registration, but this is often not adhered to.
+&lt;sup>10According to RSBY guidelines, smart cards should be issued at the time of registration, but this is often not adhered to.
 For more detail, see Rajasekhar et al. (2011).